jlc06/stock-analysis/README.md

 ### Summary

 Refactoring code has a number of advantages and disadvantages.
-One disadvantage of refactoring the code is the longer and the need to be especially careful in tracking our variables and any syntax errors.
+One advantage is cutting the time needed to run a piece of code, expediting an analysis and removing redundencies.
+One disadvantage is the time needed on the front end to ensure our shortened code runs the same, being especially careful in tracking our variables and any syntax errors.

-In terms of how these pros and cons apply to our analya As mentioned above, through the process of refactoring our code, we were able to analyze the stock data in a fifth of the time it took us to do it with our nested if statements.
+In terms of how these pros and cons apply to our analyasis, as mentioned above we were able to analyze the stock data in a fifth of the time it took us to do it with our nested for statements.
+However, there was occasional trial and error when getting the code to produce the same output given more variables to keep track of and syntax challenges that needed to be taken into consideration.